-Take, for example, one of our newest holdings, Five Below.
-For a relatively young retailer like Five Below - which has less than 800 stores today12 and plans to grow units by 20% or more per year for the foreseeable future - we look at what EPS will look like when they have a more fully built out national footprint - which, for FIVE, is a near-term target of 2,500 stores.13 On this more than 300% store growth, we believe that the company will dramatically grow revenue (through the combination of new units and positive same store sales) and will also leverage its SG&A while keeping gross margins steady (to continue to offer great values to their consumers).
+Take, for example, one of our newest long holdings, Five Below.
+For a relatively young retailer like Five Below - which has less than 800 stores today13 and plans to grow units by 20% or more per year for the foreseeable future14 - we look at what EPS will look like when they have a more fully built out national footprint - which, for FIVE, is a near-term target of 2,500 stores.15 On this more than 300% store growth, we believe that the company will dramatically grow revenue (through the combination of new units and positive same store sales) and will also leverage its SG&A while keeping gross margins steady (to continue to offer great values to their consumers).
 This implies an operating income and EPS growth even faster than revenue growth as margins expand and excess free cash flow is generated and deployed.
 On our estimates, we project that FIVE can generate earnings in excess of \$15 per share in EPS once it has a more mature store base in the next several years (compared with earnings of \$2.66 in 2018 - a compound annual earnings growth rate of around 25%).
 Even if we contract the company's forward multiple to 20x from in excess of 30x today, we would still be able to exit the stock at \$300 per share compared to its current price of \$123 (for a return of 140%).

 A similar example of this unit growth approach to valuation in the med-tech space would be colon screening test company Exact Sciences.
 The current colon cancer screening market is estimated at \$13 billion per year - although that estimate only accounts for the 47 million people in the average risk population over 50 years old currently getting screened through colonoscopies.
 Many researchers believe an additional 21 million people should be included in the risk population for screening (those in 45-50 cohort) and that screening should possibly occur with greater frequency than the current protocol of once every 10 years.
 As a result, over time, the market for colon cancer screening that Cologuard addresses could be substantially bigger.
 With Cologuard now fully FDA approved, added to screening guidelines and approved for reimbursement by nearly all forms of insurance, Cologuard tests completed have grown exponentially from 4,000 per quarter in 1Q15 to 334,000 in 1Q19.
 For the full year 2019, 1.5 million tests are expected to be completed, an increase of over 60% year-over-year with test growth expected to remain well north of 50% for several more quarters and +30% for the next several years.
 The company also anticipates high profitability as it scales with 80% gross margins expected longer term (up from 73% last quarter) and a greater-than 25% operating margin (from slightly negative today) over time.
-As Cologuard becomes a more mainstream diagnostic tool, we believe the company will eventually scales to many multiples of the current volume of tests per year.
-Over the next 4-6 years, at a 30% share of the current market (or 9 million tests per year - a number we still view as conservative), we believe EXAS can generate in excess of \$11 EPS (v. the company's earnings of about break even and its current stock price of around \$115 per share), allowing us to exceed our goal of a double in total return.
+As Cologuard becomes a more mainstream diagnostic tool, we believe the company will eventually scale to complete many multiples of the current volume of tests per year.
+Over the next 4-6 years, at a 30% share of the current market (or 9 million tests per year - a number we still view as conservative), we believe EXAS can